-Load center is the distance from the load backrest or vertical face of the forks to the center of an evenly distributed load.
+The horizontal load center is the distance from the load backrest or vertical face of the fork to the center of an evenly distributed load.
+Note: The load center can differ from the visible center position on the forks.

 LOADS MUST BE EVENLY DISTRIBUTED